 Anger as fuel

 So I’m back to my issue, my waking thought, my irritation, my constant fear, my morning seething.
 The mask is off.
 I’m too damn tired for pretty or cute or upbeat.
-This is real, a fragment of my reality, a painful one at that: perpetual worry about my ability to keep going on virtually nothing, to keep parenting because it is my responsibility, knowing it isn’t solely mine, but it has turned out to be largely mine.
+This is real, a fragment of my reality, and a painful one at that: perpetual worry about my ability to keep going on virtually nothing, to keep parenting because it is my responsibility, knowing it isn’t solely mine though it has turned out to be largely mine.

-At the very least, why are we penalized for it in the workplace, in our earnings, in our so-called retirement accounts, in our other theoretical “benefits?”
+At the very least, why are we penalized in the traditional workplace for our parenting job, in our earnings, in our so-called retirement accounts, in our other theoretical “benefits” – if we’re lucky enough to have an “employment relationship” that offers a few?

 Consider this a teaser.
 A thread.
-Something I’ve been twisting around in my mind for months, but I haven’t untangled it and knitted the fabric as yet.
-And I’ll come back to it, with less emotion but no less conviction.
-If I’m lucky, with more sleep, and less pain in my limbs.
+A collection of threads.
+Something I’ve been twisting around in my mind for months, but haven’t untangled and knitted into fabric as yet.
+And I’ll come back to it, perhaps many times from different angles, and likely with less emotion.
+But no less conviction, no less bewilderment.

-Of course, it’s hard to fabricate anything when you’re scrapping for every dollar, responding to the latest child request, when your mind is here and there trying to wrap itself around creative ways to fight “the system” for money due; that mammoth untouchable “system” and its inertia, its resistance to change, its crushing weight, its complexity.
-The system that requires two parents to support their children, yet executing on that logical formula without the assistance of an attorney is nearly impossible.
+Of course, it’s hard to fabricate anything of quality or significance when you’re scrapping for every dollar, responding to the latest child request, when your mind is here and there trying to wrap itself around creative ways to fight “the system” for opportunities to do what you know you can do, what you’ve proven you can do, what the year of your birth suddenly seems to preclude you from doing in favor of fresher, younger faces.
+Fighting the “system” for money due; that mammoth untouchable “system” and its inertia, its resistance to change, its crushing weight, its complexity.
+The system that requires two living parents to support their children, yet executing on that logical formula without the assistance of an attorney is nearly impossible.
 Who has money for an attorney?

 Disintegration of everything, you say?

 Given the right circumstances, yes.
 Damn near, and almost there.
 Divorce happens.
 Illness happens.
 Layoffs, bad economy, insufficient or no insurance, health problems, no family to help.
 Were the kids supposed to stop needing?
 To stop learning?
 To stop eating?
-Dreaming?
+To stop dreaming?
 And I’m one of the ‘lucky’ ones and I know it.
-I had borrowing power, the result of working for 25+ years, until the borrowing power is a thing of the past.
+I had borrowing power, the result of working for 25+ years, until the borrowing power becomes a thing of the past.
 And now it is.

 Parenting is a profession

-So here I am, in the murky waters where I have been circling for months now.
-Churning this notion that parenting is a profession.
+So here I am, in the murky waters where I have been circling for months now – selling off whatever I can (still), taking any gigs I can (still), and churning this notion that parenting is a profession.
 I look at the unrelenting demands on a solo parent, the quality and diversity of skills that I bring to the job daily – many of which are those same skills once used in the corporate world and in other organizational scenarios since.
 And I repeat: where’s my paycheck?

 Some 15 years ago, I had two toddlers who required care while I went to the office.
 At that time, I paid people for that care, a qualified organization with glorified babysitters.
 For eight hours of care, to the tune of somewhere around $16,000/year.
 That continued each year until they went to elementary school.
 Shortly after that, I changed my work situation (I was older, with 20 years of experience at that time).
 I arranged for a corporate position from a home office.
 Full-time worker, full-time parent, complete with car pool duty, volunteering at school, and 60 hour corporate work weeks.
 I managed that for a number of years, until layoff hit, at the same time as my divorce.